 Considered the heart of Paris, Île de la Cité is one of two natural islands that sits in the middle of the Seine.
 All distances in Paris are measured from the center of the island.

-Later, from the 6th through the 14th centuries, the kings of France lived on the Île de la Cité.
+Later, from the sixth through the fourteenth centuries, the kings of France lived on the Île de la Cité.
 A palace, constructed during Merovingian times (5th to 8th century A.D.), was built at the western end of the island, allowing the island to remain an important political center through the Middle Ages.

 French Revolution and then rebuilt in 1818.